mcelhatton/happyHour/README.md

 ## Description

-This program is designed ot help get users plan an amazing Date Night!
-The application will give users a movie suggestion, drink suggestion and dinner suggestion to include recipes.
+This program is designed ot help users plan an amazing Date Night!
+The application will give users a movie suggestion, drink suggestion and dinner suggestion including the recipe.

 ## Technologies Used